Arthrogryposis: Prognosis

 AMC is considered non-progressive, so with proper medical treatment things can improve.
 The joint contractures will not get worse than they are at the time of birth.
-There is a way to resolve or cure AMC completely but with proper treatment most children make significant improvements in their range of motion and ability to move their limbs, which enables them to carry out daily activities and live relatively normal lives.
+There is no way to resolve or cure AMC completely but with proper treatment most children make significant improvements in their range of motion and ability to move their limbs, which enables them to carry out daily activities and live relatively normal lives.

 Therapeutic interventions that are cornerstones in the treatment of AMC include: stretching and range of motion exercises, physical, occupational and speech therapy, splinting and serial casting.
 Surgical intervention may also improve joint mobility and function.
 Other positive prognostic factors for independent walking are active hips and knees, hip flexion contractures of less than 20 degrees and knee flexion contractures of less than 15 degrees without severe scoliosis.

 Epidemiology

 Arthrogryposis is a rare condition.
 Some authors say the overall prevalence is one in 3,000 and others say it is one in 11,000–12,000 among European live births.
 Congenital clubfoot is the most common single contracture and its prevalence is one in 500 live births.